 - December 2015 - Label change for SGLT2 inhibitors about increased risk of ketoacidosis and serious urinary tract infections

 - June 2016 - Communication to doctors with stronger warnings about kidney injury risks

-- May 2017 – Second amputation warning, requiring a label update with a boxed warning
+- May 2017 - Label update with a boxed warning

 - August 2018 - Invokana and other SGLT2 inhibitors may lead to a flesh-eating genital infection (Fournier's gangrene or necrotizing fasciitis)

-According to Johnson & Johnson’s most recent quarterly report, the company is facing approximately 1,200 Invokana lawsuits.
+According to Johnson & Johnson's 2018 quarterly report, the company is facing approximately 1,200 Invokana lawsuits.
 Most of these cases have been filed in various federal district courts throughout the country, but some of them have also been filed in state courts, primarily in California, Pennsylvania, and New Jersey.

 Federal Invokana Lawsuits (MDL 2750)